 When it comes to the type of beverage, men are generally climate smarter than women because they drink beer to a greater extent.
 In terms of climate impact per litre of drink, wine and liquor have an almost three times higher impact than beer.

 Liquor is the most climate-smart drink

 You usually compare the consumption of alcoholic beverages in “units” of 12 g of pure alcohol.
 One unit of liquor (a shot of 4 cl) causes only one-third the size of the climate imprint as a unit of beer (a bottle) or wine (a glass).

 Are you climate-conscious, do you choose to drink organically grown wine, and you think that craft-produced quality wines cause a smaller climate impression than industrially produced wine – you are out of luck it is actually the opposite.

-When it comes to wine, the biggest impact is not the wine, it is how the grapes are grown tp produce the wine, a lot of vineyards uses a large number of pesticides to spray the grapes growing this spraying has a big effect on the local ecosystems.
+When it comes to wine, the biggest impact is not the wine, it is how the grapes are grown to produce wine, a lot of vineyards use a large number of pesticides to spray the grapes growing this spraying has a big effect on the local ecosystems.

 The Data facts about consumption

 This is the part that I like to look at as I am so into getting information from data, and making an informative decision from data and not from other people’s opinions.

 A bottle of wine = a day’s climate imprint

 In order to achieve the Paris Agreement’s goal of limiting global warming to below 1.5 degrees, we would need to reduce the imprint from food and drink to less than 1 ton of CO2e per person per year.
 WWF recommends 0.6 tonnes or just under 1.65 kg CO2e per day.
 It corresponds roughly to the impression of a bottle of wine or four pints of beer.